Signature Private Tour · 13 Days · 12 Nights

 Chefchaouen — The Blue Pearl

-Sahara Desert at Erg Chebbi
+Erg Chebbi Sahara

-Essaouira — Atlantic UNESCO City
+Essaouira — Atlantic UNESCO Port

 Day-by-Day Itinerary

-Casablanca Arrival
+Casablanca arrival

-Welcome to Morocco's Cosmopolitan Capital
+Welcome to Morocco's Atlantic Capital

 Your private driver meets you at Mohammed V International Airport and takes you to your hotel in Casablanca.
-Take the afternoon to rest or walk the elegant Maarif neighbourhood, before a stroll along the Ain Diab corniche as the Atlantic turns gold in the evening light.
+Take the afternoon to rest or walk the elegant Maarif neighbourhood, then a stroll along the Ain Diab corniche as the Atlantic turns gold in the evening light.
 Tonight, you're in Morocco.

 • Private airport transfer